Portofino Hand-Wound Monopusher

 The Portofino Hand-Wound Eight Days features the IWC-manufactured 59210 calibre

 The Portofino Hand-Wound Eight Days features Santoni leather straps

 Available in 18-carat red gold with ardoise dial or in stainless steel with black or silver-plated dial

-There are moments you look forward to all week long and, since 2011, winding up the Portofino Hand-Wound Eight Days has been one of them for many lovers of fine watchmaking.
-The flagship of the Portofino family with its newly developed IWC-manufactured 59210-calibre movement will run precisely and reliably for a full 192 hours, or 8 days, before it automatically stops.
+There are moments you look forward to all week long.
+Since 2011, for many lovers of fine watchmaking, winding the Portofino Hand-Wound Eight Days has been one of them.
+Its IWC-manufactured 59210-calibre movement will run precisely and reliably for a full 192 hours, or 8 days, before it automatically stops.
 The power remaining can be read off on the power reserve display on the dial between “8” and “9 o’clock”.
-In combination with the small seconds display at “6 o’clock” and the date display at “3”, this gives the dial a pleasingly balanced appearance.
-The indexless balance has a frequency of 28,800 beats per hour and, together with the Breguet spring bent into shape in accordance with ancient watchmaking tradition, helps to make the watch so accurate.
-The watch is available in a gold case with a slate-coloured dial and solid gold indices or in a stainless-steel case with a silver-plated or black dial and rhodium- or gold-plated indices.
+Together with the small seconds display at “6 o’clock” and the date display at “3”, this gives the dial a pleasing equilibrium.
+The indexless balance has a frequency of 28,800 beats per hour and, together with the Breguet spring bent into shape in accordance with ancient watchmaking tradition, helps to make the watch exceptionally accurate.
+The watch is available in a gold case with a slate-coloured or silver-plated dial and solid gold indices, or in a stainless-steel case with a silver-plated, black or blue dial with gold- or rhodium-plated indices.
 All models have a transparent sapphire-glass back and alligator leather straps by Santoni.

 The Santonis – father and son – produce elegant shoes of the highest quality with hand-stitched seams and multiple coats of leather dye from ...